TimAstier/kewenlab-client/README.md

 The application is built with react and redux.
 It is based on the [create-react-app](https://github.com/facebookincubator/create-react-app).

+## Kewen-lab v 1.0.0
+- [x] Models
+- [x] Get projects (in the scope of this user)
+- [x] Get texts (in the scope of this project)
+- [ ] Possibility to switch projects
+- [ ] Suggestions and status -> consider only texts from this project
+- [ ] Cannot edit texts that are from a project that does not belong to user.
+  - front validation
+  - back validation
+- [ ] Associate text with project when creating a text
+- [ ] Possibility to move the order of a text (drag & drop).

 ## Development
 ```
 $ cd react-ui/